-How long should your workout be?
+How long should you workout?

 15 minutes?
 30 minutes?
 1 hour?